SwapnaVadaram/RewardsCalculator/README.txt

 Go to project folder and open command prompt
-Build project using command "mvn clean install" to download dependencies Run the service using the command "java -jar rewardscalculator-0.0.1-SNAPSHOT.jar"
+Build project using command "mvn clean install" to download dependencies Run the service using the command "java -jar rewardscalculator-0.0.1-SNAPSHOT.jar" Port given in application.properties is 65003 for ex : http://localhost:65003/pointscalculator/customer/1